metocean/moana-qc/ops_qc/THREDDS/README.md

-# The Mangōpare Sensor Programme
+# The Mang&omacr;pare Sensor Programme
 # Moana TD Sensor

-This dataset contains temperature and pressure data obtained for the Moana Project's Mangōpare Sensor Programme (https://www.moanaproject.org/temperature-sensors), using Moana TD sensors (https://www.zebra-tech.co.nz/moana/).
+This dataset contains temperature and pressure data obtained for the Moana Project's Mang&omacr;pare Sensor Programme (https://www.moanaproject.org/temperature-sensors), using Moana TD sensors (https://www.zebra-tech.co.nz/moana/).
 Data are provided operationally, in near real-time, and this THREDDS directory is currently updated every two hours.

 Only automatic quality control is included at this time, for use with measurements transmitted in near real-time.
 For more information on the sensor programme, see Jakoboski et. al, 2023, in preparation, contact info@moanaproject.org, or visit the websites above.